-In the first and second semesters, students also attend introductory seminars, in which the Department's five thematic areas and the corresponding directions of study are presented.
+In the first and third semesters, students also attend introductory seminars, in which the Department's five thematic areas and the corresponding directions of study are presented.
 These seminars are not graded.
+Additionally, seminars are organized with stakeholders, where graduates of the Department of Physics can be employed.